1 / 10

 Are you looking for as much car as you can possibly get for as little cash as possible?
 That’s always been where Skoda has been able to trump most rivals, and so it continues with the Scala.
 This is one of the roomiest cars in the class, and also one of the most affordable.
 However, Skoda is already covered in this area of the market by the excellent Octavia, so why have the Scala as well?

-Well, while the Octavia is an even roomier, slightly pricier and more upmarket offering, the Scala is designed for those people who don’t need quite so much space, and are operating on a rather tighter budget.
+Well, while the Octavia is an even roomier, slightly pricier and more upmarket offering, the Skoda Scala is designed for those people who don’t need quite so much space, and are operating on a rather tighter budget.
 And on that score, it does a fantastic job.
 You might have to forgive a few iffy interior plastics, and forego some items of luxury kit, but the Scala is a really well-rounded performer in every other area.

 What's the best Skoda Scala model/engine to choose?

 When it comes to your choice of trim level, none of them are ideal to be honest.
 The ones at the bottom of the range are rather spartan, and while the ones at the top of the range are much better, there’s still quite a bit of stuff you’d expect as standard that buyers are required to pay extra for.
-For us, the best compromise is the second-rung SE version, which gives you most of what you really need without taking purchase prices too high.
+For us, the best compromise is the second-rung Skoda Scala SE, which gives you most of what you really need without taking purchase prices too high.

 What other cars are similar to the Skoda Scala?

-The Scala has no shortage of competitors, as this is one of the most fiercely-fought sectors in all of motoring.
+The Skoda Scala has no shortage of competitors, as this is one of the most fiercely-fought sectors in all of motoring.
 Sitting at the more affordable end of the family hatchback scale, the main competition comes from cars like the Ford Focus, Hyundai i30, Kia Ceed and Vauxhall Astra.

 The Volkswagen Golf costs buyers a little bit more, and bridges the gap to more premium offerings like the Audi A3, BMW 1 Series and Mercedes A-Class.
 You also have dozens of small SUVs competing for the same cash.